Animal Assisted Therapy

 “If we help heal the animals, Mother Earth will begin to heal, and when this occurs, the people will remember many things they have forgotten; those sacred spaces and places we once called home.
 This can only bring good into our lives and the lives of others”

-Song of the Wolf Healing Center is a non-profit organization for abused, unwanted, confiscated, and surrendered wolfdogs.
-Song of the Wolf focuses on healing the animal-human bond through educational workshops, volunteering, and animal-assisted therapeutic activities.
+Our local Wolf Sanctuary & Healing Center is a non-profit organization for abused, unwanted, confiscated, and surrendered wolfdogs.
+The Wolf Sanctuary focuses on healing the animal-human bond through educational workshops, volunteering, and animal-assisted therapeutic activities.

 In addition to these projects, teens engage directly with the wolves.
 Two to three clients enter a wolf enclosure at a time and have a chance to hand-feed the wolves.
 It is up to the wolves if and how much they would like to engage with the children on any given day.
 To conclude each session, Mary Ann, a co-owner of the center, leads a brief therapeutic group with the kids.
 During this time they have a chance to reflect on their experiences with the wolves and apply these to the greater scheme of their lives.